Press kit: Contact me at the email address below.

 Landscapes of the Body is a collection of images which grew out of Ted’s years spent studying light, specifically the way it wraps and shapes the curves of the body.
 Creating a set of photographs which does not feature the model’s face originally resolved a visual limitation for Ted, and after the first shoot, he fell in love with the abstract, flowing feel of the pictures.
 All images in the collection embrace the use of negative space and are representative of the remaining portion of Ted’s vision.
 “I want people viewing this set of photographs to share how I perceive the world.
 A significant portion of my visual field is black.
 I compose the photos based on what I can see and leave the rest as negative space, this is how I see through the camera.” says Ted.
+I feel blessed to have my wonderful wife Carrie, who is an amazing photographer in her own right working closely with me on this project.

 Viewers of this collection will experience imagery ranging from softly lit and easily recognizable forms to those more indefinite, thought-provoking, and abstract.
 Throughout its black and white images, the collection explores models ages 19 to 76, with a multitude of ethnicities and body sizes ranging from petite to plus-size.
 While the imagery is of the nude form, it is not explicit, making this collection suitable for all viewers.

 Landscapes of the Body made its debut in 2017 in Denver Colorado, and since then has been featured in numerous photography publications and news media.
-This will be the first time the work has been exhibited in California.

 Media Contact: